Zinc is one of the most important minerals to get in your diet. It’s even harder to get as a vegan than as a non-vegan.

 Worried About Not Getting Enough Zinc?

-Zinc is important, and although you should be able to easily get it through your diet, it’s possible that you have restrictions that make it difficult.
+Zinc is important, and although you should be able to get it through these plant-based foods high in zinc, it’s possible that you have further restrictions that make it difficult.

-If you need alternatives, the 2 main ones are:
+If you need alternatives to avoid zinc deficiencies, the 2 main ones are:

 I’d caution you not to overdo it, as zinc toxicity is a real thing.